MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/scom-managed-instance-monitoring-scenarios.md

 # Azure Monitor SCOM Managed Instance (preview) monitoring scenarios

-Azure Monitor SCOM Managed Instance (preview) supports a variety of methods to actively monitor different services and the components and devices that support them.
+Azure Monitor SCOM Managed Instance (preview) supports various methods to actively monitor different services and the components and devices that support them.
 This article provides a high level overview of the supported monitoring scenarios with Azure Monitor SCOM Managed Instance (preview).

 ## Monitor a workload on-premises